How to Grow Rosemary, Parsley, and Mint at Home

 - A shovel

-- Take a few cuttings around four inches long.
+- Take a few four-inch long cuttings.
 If possible, it’s best to cut them during the summertime.

-- If you don’t have rosemary cuttings available, you can also purchase the seeds.
+- If you don’t have rosemary cuttings available, you can also purchase seeds.

 - Fill a small pot with potting soil, making sure you have good drainage at the bottom for excess water.

-- Place the cuttings in the soil and store the pot in an area of your home where you get a lot of sunlight each day.
+- Place the cuttings in the soil and store the pot in a very sunny area.

-- Another option is to plant rosemary in a garden, because it’s easily adapted to any type of soil.
+- Another option is to plant rosemary in a garden because it adapts to any type of soil.

 How to grow parsley at homeParsley has many benefits for your health and even more uses in the kitchen.
-This plant is easy to grow at home, and this is a great way to preserve its flavor and signature aroma whenever you’re ready to use it.
-Parsley grown at home is more fresh and flavorful, and retains 100% of its medicinal benefits.
+This plant is easy to grow at home.
+Home-grown parsley is more fresh and flavorful and retains 100% of its medicinal benefits.